functions-lab/geo2sigmap/README.md

 We provide a details document for a clean install and also a docker image for quick try.

-Note: that the docker way may suffer from performance loss due to xvfb virtual framebuffer.
+Note: the docker way may suffer from performance loss due to xvfb virtual framebuffer.
 ### 3.1 Docker

 Simply run: